su-starter-kit/telemetry/README.md

 # Telemetry

-Add reference to this package, so that you can log according to the company specifications.
+Add reference to this package, so that you can use telemetry tools compliant to company specifications.

 **Note:** This package does not abstract the telemetry, and open telemetry dependency.
 You will also need to include `otel` sdk in your project.
 Instead, it provides builders functions with boilerplate code to configure meters and tracers.